peranakanfrancis/mary/content/en/spiritual-column/ordinary-time-2022/14th-sunday-of-ordinary-time.md

 :gb: __English__
 ## Jesus sends out his Disciples.
 > “The Lord now chose seventy-two other disciples and sent them ahead in pairs to all the towns and places he planned to visit.”
-(Luke 10:1)
+(Luke 10:1) To spread the good news of Jesus that they have heard and experienced.

 ### Gospel
 1. After this the Lord appointed seventy-two others whom he sent ahead of him in pairs to every town and place he intended to visit.